Ai Tong School

 Ai Tong School (爱同学校 (Àitóng xuéxiào, 愛同學校)) is a primary school located in Bishan, Singapore.
 It is one of the five affiliated primary schools under the Singapore Hokkien Huay Kuan.
 As a Chinese-medium school, Ai Tong emphasises strongly on the learning of Chinese culture, language and values.
 Ai Tong School is considered to be one of the most popular primary schools in Singapore, with places in the primary 1 intake frequently being oversubscribed.

 The name Ai Tong (爱同) is derived from the Chinese values of "Bo Ai" (博爱) and "Da Tong" (大同) which means 'Love for all humanity' and 'Equality/Harmony' respectively.
 This name was given by Pastor Ong Kah Mok, one of the founders of this school.

-Notable alumni include Chantalle Ng class of 2007, Singaporean actress and also daughter of Singaporean actress Lin Meijiao and Singapore actor Huang Yiliang and the 2 sons of Singaporean Actress Pan Lingling and her husband Huang Shinan.
+Notable alumni include Eric Chua Swee Leong, Senior Parliamentary Secretary for Social and Family Development & Culture, Community and Youth; Chantalle Ng class of 2007, Singaporean actress and also daughter of Singaporean actress Lin Meijiao and Singapore actor Huang Yiliang and the 2 sons of Singaporean Actress Pan Lingling and her husband Huang Shinan.